 Chlorine Sensitivity

-Although it is mistaken as ‘chlorine allergy,’ you don’t have a true chlorine allergy but rather sensitive to it.
+Although it is mistaken as ‘chlorine allergy,’ you don’t have a true chlorine allergy but are rather sensitive to it.
 A chlorine rash is just a reaction to your sensitivity to chlorine.

 Symptoms of Chlorine Sensitivity